adaptive-democracy/hopeful-path/notes.md

 I need more formally define the theories of welfare and universes and predictions

-There's a lot of improvements and changes I'm intending to make, mostly relating to more specificity for persistent voting (things like "filling the consensus bucket", how that works, and more ideas about what "update intervals" a group has to choose) and integrating conviction voting into the persistent commitments concepts.
+There's a lot of improvements and changes I'm intending to make, mostly relating to more specificity for adaptive voting (things like "filling the consensus bucket", how that works, and more ideas about what "update intervals" a group has to choose) and integrating conviction voting into the adaptive commitments concepts.
 After you asked about the strategy conjectures I was planning of giving the answer I more or less sketched in the book (I don't really know, I need to do research about if there are cycles, etc), but I slowly agreed with you that the claims I was making weren't very convincing yet, and so I've been chewing on all this for the last week or so, and have finally come up with something I'm willing to say ha
-I think part of the problem here is that the existing theory around strategy and voting are all very discrete. even infinite games probably don't really concern themselves with real persistent continuousness, so I'm not aware (as a self-taught newcomer to the field) of any existing tools that can think in this way.
+I think part of the problem here is that the existing theory around strategy and voting are all very discrete. even infinite games probably don't really concern themselves with real adaptive continuousness, so I'm not aware (as a self-taught newcomer to the field) of any existing tools that can think in this way.
 If I was going to prove all of this, here's what I think I might do to avoid arbitary dimensional preference spaces
-It's nice that persistent democracy is truly direct democracy, and that *every* single decision in the societal cooperative can possibly be made directly.
+It's nice that adaptive democracy is truly direct democracy, and that *every* single decision in the societal cooperative can possibly be made directly.
 This means we can represent each voters preferences with a simple "total" decision document, one that specifies everything this voter cares about with some arbitrary "social function", possibly with "null" or "identity" spots where this voter simply says "I don't care, delegate to everyone else". then we can understand their degree of satisfaction with the current status quo as some kind of "behavioral diff", or the amount of changes or edits required to make the current status quo behave exactly like their internal ideal. this is kinda fuzzy, and probably should focus more on outcomes on the "universe" vector rather than the actual "code" (the logical idea of functional extensionality can be applied to these diffs)
 I would want a theory of universe vectors and rounds of mutation actions to reason from first principles. so their internal ideal is a social decision function that they predict is most likely to follow some trajectory they most prefer.